Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 Where should tourists stay?

-Oh, this could take hours.
+This could take hours.

 Start with the basics: SP has 12,000+ restaurants representing 60 cuisines.
 The Japanese food in Liberdade — the largest Japanese community outside Japan — is excellent.
-Sushi combos for $25-40 BRL at neighborhood spots.
+Sushi combos run $25-40 BRL at neighborhood spots.
 The weekend market has 300+ stalls selling takoyaki ($10-15 BRL), mochi, and ramen.

 Nightlife reputation — deserved or exaggerated?

 Deserved.
-SP has arguably the best nightlife in South America, but you have to understand the clock.
+SP has arguably the best nightlife in South America — but you have to understand the clock.

 Bars fill up: 11PM-midnight.
 Don't show up at 9PM expecting atmosphere.